jizel/hawtio-wildfly-jbatch/README.md

  ### Authentication
  - Create user(s) in ApplicationRealm on your server (i.e. via add-user.sh/add-user.bat)
  - There are 3 supported roles - admin (all rights), supervisor(cannot start new jobs) and user(read only).
 Assign one of these roles to your user.
- - SSO needs to be added to standalone.xml (standalone-full.xml).
-Add the line *<single-sign-on/>* to undertwo subsystem config for localhost so it looks like this:
+ - SSO needs to be added to standalone.xml (or standalone-full.xml).
+Add the line *<single-sign-on/>* to undertow subsystem config for localhost so it looks like this:

  ```
     <server name="default-server">